Puppy Vaccination Schedule: What Shots Does Your Puppy Need?

 A key element of your dog remaining healthy is a vaccination schedule.
 Most initial core vaccinations take place between 6 and 16 weeks of age.
 Beyond that, you might need to get vaccines every one to three years, or based on your geographical location and vet recommendations.

-For your puppy’s protection and the protection of other pets, it’s often best to wait until the initial schedule is completed.
-Nothing is stopping you from taking your puppy out, but the best way to prevent problems is to wait.
+For your puppy’s protection and the protection of other pets, it’s often best to wait until the initial vaccine schedule is completed.
+Nothing is stopping you from taking your young puppy out, but the best way to prevent problems is to wait.

 • What should you expect after your puppy’s vaccination?